I see it all too often with my c-suite and senior-level executive clients.

 - Not having several well-rehearsed CARs (Challenge – Actions – Results) achievement “stories” in your back pocket to get into the conversation to handle behavioral-based questions.
 “Describe a time when you . . .”

 You may land a job quickly, but don’t expect to.
-Be prepared to survive an 8-10 month search.
-Even though you’re bound to get discouraged, work on staying focused and persisitent.
+Be prepared for it to take several months, maybe even a year.
+Even though you’re bound to get discouraged, work on staying focused and persistent.
 Budget and cut back expenses, if necessary.

 16. Being too stubborn to seek help from a career professional.

-With so much going on in today’s job search, navigating it alone may prolong your search and make you miserable.
+With so much going on in today’s job search, the strategy is complicated.
+You may not know enough about how it works to do it well.
+Navigating a search without professional help may prolong your search and make you miserable.